janpetzold/prince2-foundation-summary/README.md

 3. **Problem/Concern**: anything that the PM needs to resolve or escalate, can be positive/negative

 #### Management products ####
-1. Configuration Management strategy: document describing how issues and changes will be handled (e.g. identify/control products, tools, data to keep, responsibilities, scale for priorization/severity),impact assessments
+1. **Configuration Management Strategy**: document describing how issues and changes will be handled (e.g. identify/control products, tools, data to keep, responsibilities, scale for priorization/severity),impact assessments
-2. Configuration Items Records: provide a set of records for each product (metadata, list of attributes), identify user access, relationships and status, versions
+2. **Configuration Items Records**: provide a set of records for each product (metadata, list of attributes), identify user access, relationships and status, versions
-2. Product Status Account: report on state of products (e.g. on stage level)
+2. **Product Status Account**: report on state of products (e.g. on stage level)
-3. Daily Log: diary/notes for all informal information, useful to prepare RMS/CMS
+3. **Daily Log**: diary/notes for all informal information, useful to prepare RMS/CMS
-4. Issue Register: document to capture and maintain issues (formal), contains reporter, raised (date), prio, severity
+4. **Issue Register**: document to capture and maintain issues (formal), contains reporter, raised (date), prio, severity
-5. Issue Reports: describes issue(s) in detail, lists related issues, recommendation, issue type, raised by, impact assessment, decision
+5. **Issue Reports**: describes issue(s) in detail, lists related issues, recommendation, issue type, raised by, impact assessment, decision

 #### Change budget ####
 - sum of money that customer/supplier agree to use to fund requests for change / change analysis